 – Kids in the bridal party?
 If there are any young children in your bridal party who wont be coming along for the bridal party photoshoot then we would normally do a group photo of all your bridal party at the end of the formal family photos so you have a photo of the whole bridal party together.

 – Special friends or relatives not included in the above list.
-It’s usually best to do group photos with friends- (uni friends, school friends, work friends, sporting team friends etc) at the reception, as otherwise it takes too much time and involves too many people waiting around after the ceremony which slows things down.
-At the reception these types of photos can either be done impromptu, or you can plan them into the evening and get the MC to announce it.
+It’s usually best to do group photos with friends- (uni friends, school friends, work friends, sporting team friends etc) at the reception, as otherwise it takes too much time and involves too many people waiting around after the ceremony which slows things down, and these groups work well as slightly less formal photos.
+At the reception these combinations can either be done impromptu , or you can plan them into the evening, or even get the MC to announce it.

-– If the group with extended family is huge, you might want to break it down into smaller groups, like the brides mum’s side extended family, then the bride’s dads side extended family
+– If the group with extended family is huge, you might want to break it down into smaller groups, for example brides mum’s side extended family, then the bride’s dads side extended family.

 – Have separated parents, or step-parents?
-We suggest a photo with your parents, and then with each parent (and their new partner if applicable).
+We suggest a photo with your parents together, and then with each parent (and their new partner if applicable).
 Please let us know if this applies to you, and see below for a specific example of how to put the list together.

 6. What if my parents are separated or divorced?

-If you parents are separated or have new partners, then we recommend the following order for formal photos, which is slightly more complicated than the above.
-This way both your parents get a photos they would be happy to frame.
-The following list assumes it’s the brides parents are separated, just follow the pattern if its the grooms parents who are separated… Also, let us know if this applies to you, so we can tactfully arrange the posing.
+If you parents are separated or have new partners, then we recommend the following order for formal photos, which is slightly more complicated than the above, but pretty fast when we are just following the list.
+This way both your parents get a photos they would be happy to frame, and you do too.
+The following list assumes it’s the brides parents are separated, just follow the pattern if its the grooms parents who are separated… Also, let us know if this applies to you, so we can tactfully arrange the posing or be sensitive to any politics.

 * Before the ceremony (depending on who is there):